 Increasing Access to Medicines and Diagnostics

-Donor governments have tripled their annual funding for global health from approximately $10 billion in 2000 to nearly $30 billion in 2010.
+Donor governments tripled their annual funding for global health from approximately US$10 billion in 2000 to nearly US$30 billion in 2010.
 However, the global financial crisis has jeopardized a similar increase over the next decade, even though a majority of people around the world still lack access to essential diagnostics and medicines for infectious and childhood diseases.
 Building on our strong track record, CHAI continues to help extend the affordability and availability of treatment in the developing world.

 On October 23, 2003, President Clinton announced the first major price reduction negotiated with generic drug companies for antiretroviral drugs (ARVs), cutting the cost by at least a third.
 “We began working in the Bahamas and found the market for lifesaving medicines was completely disorganized, operating at high cost and low volume.
 We convinced the manufacturers to adopt a grocery store model, to become a high-volume, low-cost, certain-payment business,” said President Clinton.

 Later that week in The Economist, Ira Magaziner – once President Clinton’s health care adviser and now CEO of CHAI – explained “the key is to bring sound business analysis to the problem.
 Industry executives volunteered to pore over these companies’ operations for five months, looking for ways to save on production costs while preserving quality.
 These savings have been passed along as lower final prices, with a small profit margin to keep companies interested.”

 This approach has continued to be successful in lowering the cost of new medicines and diagnostics for HIV/AIDS as they come to market, as well as those for malaria, tuberculosis, and now for other infectious and childhood diseases.
 Characteristics of our approach to increasing access to medicines and diagnostics include: